Visininjr/cs131_notes_dev/_chapters/videos/tracking.md

 These are the steps for the algorithm:

-1. Find a good point to track.
+&nbsp; 1.
+Find a good point to track.
 For instance, we can accomplish this by running a Harris corner detector and selecting some corners in the image.
-2. For every detected Harris corner, compute the motion of that corner across consecutive frames.
+&nbsp; 2.
+For every detected Harris corner, compute the motion of that corner across consecutive frames.
 We can accomplish this by using optical flow to calculate how the point is moving through time.
-3. Link the motion vectors we obtain from optical flow in successive frames to get a full track for each Harris point.
+&nbsp; 3.
+Link the motion vectors we obtain from optical flow in successive frames to get a full track for each Harris point.
-4. Introduce new Harris points by re-running the Harris detector every $10 - 15$ frames (because we may get new points or lose some points due to occlusion).
+&nbsp; 4.
+Introduce new Harris points by re-running the Harris detector every $10 - 15$ frames (because we may get new points or lose some points due to occlusion).
-5. Keep track of new and old Harris points using steps $1-3$.
+&nbsp; 5.
+Keep track of new and old Harris points using steps $1-3$.

 ### Results